alexwardcodes/Project2-RateMyCatApp/README.md

 This project taught me that communication between team members really is key to the success of a group project.
 In order to resolve issues promptly, it is essential to keep talking to the others on the team about what you're doing, when you're doing it, the issues you encounter along the way, and most importantly - to ask for help!
 It's also extremely important to ensure that if you're working in the same files, you tell each other what you're doing, and if necessary, create a separate branch on your local repo to work on individual updates and functionalities/features, then merge this into your development branch before pushing and opening a pull request.
 This avoids conflicts in the main development branch and potential merge issues, something we dealt with a lot in the early stages.

-I also learned that I actually enjoy managing a (smnall) team of devs and handling management of a project!
+I also learned that I actually enjoy managing a team of devs and handling management of a project!
 It was strange at first, but having been my own boss for a decade and having to manage translation projects - some of them quite large and working with up to 10 other translators - I found my skills readily transferred across to software engineering and the development process went well as a result.

 ## Bugs